How to Get a Job at a Design Agency Part Two

 It doesn’t matter if you liked the agency or not, follow up.
 Either by e-mail or a handwritten note, let the agency know you appreciated their time.
 And, if they asked something of you like tweaking something in your portfolio or working on a small freelance project, do it.
 They should know you have intentions for doing what they ask and when you think they will see it from you.

 If you want the job DO IT, and if you don’t want the job, respectfully decline by e-mail.
 If you don’t follow up, it is unprofessional and may lead the firm to think you’re not interested.
-Agencies talk with one another and they definitely share résumés and recommendations of the talented and professional people they’ve interviewed.
+Creative directors and designers talk with one another and they definitely share résumés and recommendations of the talented and professional people they’ve interviewed.
 Leave an impression by following up.

 2. Know that interviewing is a process